the-strawhecker-group/aim/docs/README.md

 # ]

-# You can also pass your portfolio id with the market benchmark and the fluid benchmark value and group by portfolio to see the desired result.
+# You can also pass your portfolio id with the market benchmark and the fluid benchmark value and group by portfolio
+  to see the desired result.

 # Note: Benchmark(s) cannot be selected with other portfolios without 'Group by Portfolio'

 # Example with Market Benchmark
 curl -H "Authorization: Bearer $ID_TOKEN" \
-        "$BASE_URL/query?metrics=volume&filter=date=2020-01;portfolio=-1,{your portfolio id}&group_by=portfolio&normalizations=transaction"
+        "$BASE_URL/query?metrics=volume&filter=date=2020-01;portfolio=-1,{your portfolio id}&group_by=portfolio& \
+        normalizations=transaction"

 # [
 #   {